TKenneweg/CppTemplateHammerlabs/README.md

 in a folder called build{nameofyourmainfile}.
 If this folder does not exist yet, create it in the same folder as the script. "runCmake.sh" will also save the name of the cpp file in CurrentExecutable.txt

 2. Run "compileAndRun.sh" to compile and run your project.
-Every time you change code you just run the script.
+Every time you change code you just run this script.
-If you add additional file in src/ you need to rerun "runCmake.sh".
+If you add additional files in src/ you need to rerun "runCmake.sh".

 - main.cpp contains an example using a 3rd party library (opencv)
 - test.cpp is just a hello world example
 - in src/ there is a very simple adder example you can use in test or main
+- requirements.txt contain the installs you would need on a typical ubuntu system.

 For questions on how to use this template contact Tristan.